 - Easily call and text from your computer, laptop, tablet, or smartphone

-- Enjoy unlimited calling and texting to any US and Canadian number
+- Enjoy free calling and texting to any US and Canadian number

 - Each comes with a local US, Canadian, or North American toll-free number

 - Save time texting with auto-replies, snippets, and scheduled text messages

 - Integrates with Slack, Zapier, HubSpot, Salesforce, and Google Contacts

 - Work together with your team from a shared number

 - Premium: $20 per user per month to access call transfers, analytics, CRM integrations, and more